Airbnb offers to house up to 100,000 Ukrainian refugees for free - NewsBreak

 Airbnb offers to house up to 100,000 Ukrainian refugees for free

 “At Airbnb, our sort of superpower is our host community and the homes that they have to provide.
-We saw a need and over the weekend worked really quickly to work with our partner organizations on the ground to be able to house 100,000 refugees fleeing Ukraine, for free,” said Christopher Nulty, a spokesperson with Airbnb.Apple halts product sales in Russia
+We saw a need and over the weekend worked really quickly to work with our partner organizations on the ground to be able to house 100,000 refugees fleeing Ukraine, for free,” said Christopher Nulty, a spokesperson with Airbnb.Big tech companies grapple with Russian state media, propaganda

 He continued, “We’ve done this over the last decade; we’ve housed about 55,000 refugees globally.
 In the last six months, we’ve housed about 21,000 Afghan refugees in the United States.
 So we’ve done this before, but just never at the scale that we’re about to undertake in Eastern Europe.”